atazifor/tech_blog/content/posts/network-namespaces.md

 ```
 This command brings the `v-net-0` bridge up, enabling it to forward traffic.

-# Step 10: Assign IP Address to the Bridge
+### Assign IP Address to the Bridge

+On the host computer, which is on the 192.168.1.0/24 network, attempting to ping 192.168.15.2 results in a *host not reachable* message because the host and 192.168.15.2 are on two separate networks.
+However, since `v-net-0` is just another virtual Ethernet port on the host, if we assign an IP address to it within the 192.168.15.0/24 network range, we should be able to reach other networks that are connected to `v-net-0`.
+In essence, v-net-0 acts as a switch, facilitating communication between the connected namespaces.
 We assign an IP address to the bridge so that containers connected to it can communicate with the outside world.

 ```shell
 ip addr add 192.168.15.5/24 dev v-net-0
 ```
-This command assigns the IP address `192.168.15.5` to the `v-net-0` bridge, making it a gateway for the connected containers.
+This command assigns the IP address `192.168.15.5` to the `v-net-0` bridge.

+Note that the 192.168.15.0/24 network is private, within the host and has no knowledge of the outside world.
+Attempting to ping 8.8.8.8, which is Google's DNS server will result in a *host not reachable* message.
+The only way to reach the outside is via the **eth0** interface.

-# Step 11: Enable Forwarding and NAT
+### Enable Forwarding and NAT

 To enable internet access for the containers, we need to enable IP forwarding and set up NAT.